 Today's post is by guest blogger Janet Golden, a professor of history at Rutgers University who specializes in the histories of medicine, childhood and women, as well as American social history.
-She discussed her current project, the history of babies in America, in a short interview.
+She discussed her current project, the history of babies in America, in a short interview with Slate.

 On a recent episode of the HBO series Boardwalk Empire, set in Atlantic City in the Prohibition Era, the wife of the city’s boss, Enoch “Nucky” Thompson, was speaking with a physician and a nun about a women’s health clinic she founded.
 Reviewing the language of the materials to be distributed, the nun objects to the word menstruation.
 Mrs. Thompson responds, “The Federal Children’s Bureau has already published a series on prenatal care and ‘menstruation’ is what they used.”
 A shout out to the show’s writers for acknowledging the work of this largely unknown agency (actually called the United States Children’s Bureau) on its 100th birthday.